brightsole/bg-sushi-go/README.md

 <summary>tl;dr: LOTS</summary>
 <br />

+  #### MUST HAVE:
   1. Scoring algorithm is now based on card name length, **not ideal**
   2. Players unable to activate specials that have been previously played
+  3. players with different AI unable to be passed in to the `setup` function
-  3. Evaluating score has bugs
+  4. Evaluating score has bugs
       1. fix `roll` scoring
       2. fix `special` scoring
       4. fix `appetizer` scoring
       5. fix scoring method to work on cards the user has 0 of

+  #### NICE TO HAVE:
-  4. output is logged, return the value so that algo fitness may be evaluated
+  1. output is logged, return the value so that algo fitness may be evaluated

 </details>
 <br/>